TenderSure-Africa-SEZ/trific-platform-docs/docs/getting-started/quick-start.md

 ---

-**Congratulations!** 🎉 You now have the Trific Platform running and understand the core concepts.
+**Congratulations!** 🎉 You now have the TRIFIC Platform running and understand the core concepts.
 Ready to build something amazing?

 [Continue to First Steps →](/getting-started/first-steps)